-Achilles tendonopathy (sometimes called achilles tendonitis) is caused by repeated “micro injuries” to the achilles tendon that do not completely heal.
+Achilles tendinopathy (sometimes called achilles tendonitis) is caused by repeated “micro injuries” to the achilles tendon that do not completely heal.

 The fibrous tissue that connects your heel to the muscles in your leg is called the achilles tendon.
 The achilles tendon is the strongest tendon in the body.
 However over time or with a sudden increase in activity your achilles tendon can become sore and painful.
-This can be due to achilles tendonopathy (sometimes called achilles tendonitis) and is caused by repeated “micro injuries” to the achilles tendon that do not completely heal.
+This can be due to achilles tendinopathy (sometimes called achilles tendonitis) and is caused by repeated “micro injuries” to the achilles tendon that do not completely heal.

-Achilles tendonopathy develops gradually.
+Achilles tendinopathy develops gradually.
 If you have sudden, severe pain in your achilles tendon you should seek treatment immediately.
 You may have an achilles rupture.

 What are the symptoms of achilles tendinopathy?

-Acute (suddenly appearing) tendonopathy (or tendonitis) symptoms might include:
+Acute (suddenly appearing) tendinopathy (or tendonitis) symptoms might include:

 - Gradually increasing (over several days) discomfort in and around the back of your ankle